mindcruzer/symfony2-ldap-auth/README.md

 ## Symfony2 LDAP Authentication Provider

-This budle provides a custom authentication provider for authenticating users with directory services (ex.
+This budle contains a custom authentication provider for authenticating users with directory services (ex.
 Active Directory) via LDAP.
 It will connect to directory services and attempt a bind operation with the provided username and password.
 This bundle will **not** act as an authorization provider or a user provider.
 It will only provide authentication.
 The rest is up to you.